 |Loan Programs||Interest Rate||Origination Fee||Application Fee|

-The Aggie Bond Program creates a federal tax exemption for banks and a federal and state tax exemption on interest income to an individual seller in exchange for offering below market interest rates to eligible beginning farmers to purchase farm real estate, agricultural improvements, breeding livestock and machinery.
-Two hundred ninety-six farmers have benefited on over $42 million loans.
+The Aggie Bond Program creates a federal tax exemption for banks, and a federal and state tax exemption on interest income to an individual seller in exchange for offering below market interest rates to eligible beginning farmers to purchase farm real estate, agricultural improvements, breeding livestock and machinery.
+Two hundred ninety-six farmers have benefited from over $42 million loans.